Why is it difficult to embrace change?

 In certain situations, there is no other alternative apart from choosing to change.
 Like in the unfortunate event that you lose a loved one, fall ill, or other unavoidable circumstances.
 Or in the fortunate event that you experience a major improvement or success in your life say marriage, birth or a job promotion.
 In all these situations, failing to adapt to change can harm you mentally.

-What can help you to adapt and adopt changes in your life?
+What can help you to adapt and embrace changes in your life?

 Change is a process, and like other processes, it occurs in stages.
 Recognizing these stages is beneficial to anyone who is facing the challenge to change.